Medically reviewed on May 31, 2018

 - You have four or more debilitating attacks a month

-- If attacks last more than 12 hours
+- Attacks last more than 12 hours

-- If pain-relieving medications aren't helping
+- Pain-relieving medications aren't helping

 Preventive medications can reduce the frequency, severity and length of migraines and may increase the effectiveness of symptom-relieving medicines used during migraine attacks.
 It may take several weeks to see improvements in your symptoms.